Boston Scientific backs BTG offer with £3.3bn bridge loan

 Barclays is acting as financial adviser to Boston Scientific.

-BTG develops and commercialises products used in minimally-invasive procedures targeting cancer and vascular diseases, as well as acute care pharmaceuticals.
-(Reporting by Alasdair Reilly Editing by Tessa Walsh and Christopher Mangham)
+BTG develops and commercialises products used in minimally-invasive procedures targeting cancer and vascular diseases, as well as acute care pharmaceuticals. ($1 = 0.7821 pounds) (Editing by Christopher Mangham)